nipy/nipype/doc/devel/testing_nipype.rst

 Additional comments
 -------------------

-If the project is tested both on your local OS and within a Docker container you might have to remove all ``__pycache__`` directories before switching between your OS and a container.
+If the project is tested both on your local OS and within a Docker container, you might have to remove all ``__pycache__`` directories before switching between your OS and a container.